BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-05-SetTripDraftVisibility.md

 ## Error Conditions
 - `401 Unauthorized` — caller is not authenticated
-- `403 Forbidden` — caller lacks permission for this operation
-- `404 Not Found` — target resource does not exist
+- `404 Not Found` — trip does not exist OR is not visible to the caller
-- `409 Conflict` — domain invariant violated (e.g., capacity reached, missing publish fields, removing last organizer)
+- `409 Conflict` — domain invariant violated
 - `422 Unprocessable Entity` — invalid input values (format/range)
 - `500 Internal Server Error` — unexpected failure